NamashNazar/New/README.md

 	validity of this class.

 ## Files
+The project includes an

+* An RMD file with all the narrative and code
-The project includes an RMD file, a PDF extract of RMD file using knitr and the R script of the same.
+* A PDF file extracted from the RMD file using knitr
+* The R script of the same.